The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 This Pumpkin Snickerdoodles recipe is so easy to make and perfect for fall.
 The cookies are made with a pudding mix which makes them soft and chewy, plus they’re dotted with cinnamon chips.

-These Pumpkin Snickerdoodles are so easy to make and pack in a lot of fall flavors like pumpkin, pumpkin pie spice, and cinnamon!
+These Pumpkin Snickerdoodles with Cinnamon Cips are pumpkin cookies that are nice and crispy (not cake-like), and my kids absolutely love them.
+They’re easy to make and pack in a lot of fall flavors like pumpkin, pumpkin pie spice, and cinnamon!
 ‘Tis the season, right?!

 If you’re looking for more pumpkin recipes like these pumpkin snickerdoodles, then you must check out some of my favorites!